agnes-celle/agnes-celle.github.io/_publications/2014-Are you surprised? - I’m not surprised. Surprise as an argumentation tool in verbal interaction.md

 ---
-title: "“Are you surprised?”
-“I’m not surprised”.
+title: "Are you surprised? - I’m not surprised.
 Surprise as an argumentation tool in verbal interaction"
 collection: publications
-permalink: /publication/2014-“Are you surprised?”
-“I’m not surprised”.
+permalink: /publication/2014-Are you surprised? - I’m not surprised.
 Surprise as an argumentation tool in verbal interaction
 excerpt: ''
 date: 2014-01-01
 venue: 'Les émotions dans le discours.
 Emotions in discourse'